-Giving Back at the Oregon Food Bank
+Giving Back at the Oregon Food Bank (April 2013)

 Food Bank 10

 Apparently we were lucky to get produce as our task for the morning, as fresh produce donations are rare for the food bank.
-Typically school groups measure out bags of dried goods (beans, rice etc.).
+Typically, school groups measure out bags of dried goods (beans, rice, etc.).

-Food Bank 6The students worked for 1.5 hours creating 5 lb. bags of carrots that would later be placed in food boxes and distributed to families in need.
+The students worked for 1.5 hours creating 5 lb. bags of carrots that would later be placed in food boxes and distributed to families in need.
+Since the beginning of the 2008 recession, food box distribution has increased 41 percent.

 In an average month, 92,000 children in Oregon eat meals from emergency food boxes.